Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <br>
 <img width="287" alt="Screenshot 2024-09-19 at 12 28 36 PM" src="https://github.com/user-attachments/assets/fc0b9142-ae88-4315-9a78-b2649a841455">

-- We are going to use remote desktop to connect to our Windows 10 virtual machine
+- First go to the App store on Mac and download this app.
+We are going to use remote desktop to connect to our Windows 10 virtual machine
 <img width="470" alt="5" src="https://github.com/user-attachments/assets/fb9e38e9-3347-410a-ab8c-680c626ababe">

 - We are going to need to get the Windows 10 virtual IP address

 - Scroll to the right and copy the public IP address

-- Under the PC name put the public IP address, friendly name anything you want or Windows VM to differentiate, then click add
+- Under the PC name put the public IP address, friendly name anything you want, or Windows VM to differentiate, then click add

-- Remember your username and password from before, put that in when clicking to connect to the virttual machine
+- Remember your username and password from before, put that in when clicking to connect to the virtual machine
 <br><br>

 <img width="1680" alt="6" src="https://github.com/user-attachments/assets/1877ce8d-8a4a-49a0-b483-ca827787f8b0">